Articles in this section

 Primary Domain Always 'Google'.

-Private IP The internet protocol address within the local network.
+Private IP The Internet Protocol (IP) address within the local network.

-Public IP The internet protocol address used to access the internet.
+Public IP The Internet Protocol (IP) address used to access the internet.

 User The username portion of the user’s Google ID (email address).